Tarmunds/Enhanced_Vertex_Color_Tool/README.md

 ## License

-Distributed under the GNU License.
+Distributed under the GNU General Public License v3.
 See `LICENSE` for more information.